Portable Contents Insurance

 Coverage at home

-Drones are considered part of your contents, and will be covered by GIO Contents Insurance if they’re lost or damaged in an insured event at home, as long as they weren’t in use at the time.
+Drones are considered part of your contents and will be covered by GIO Contents Insurance if they’re lost or damaged in an insured event at home.

 Coverage outside the home